UPDATED: July 28, 2020

 Still Trying to Get Pregnant?

-Even though the news regarding Covid-19 remains somewhat discouraging (people are still getting sick, though we appear to be flattening the curve), the decision to keep trying to have a baby is ultimately up to each couple to decide.
+Even though the news regarding Covid-19 remains somewhat discouraging (people are still getting sick, though we appear to be flattening the curve in some regions) , the decision to keep trying to have a baby is ultimately up to each couple to decide.
 Much can change between now and nine months.
 If you do plan to try to have a baby at this time, here are some key things you can do:

 - Consider taking a daily wellness supplement.
 (FertilityBlend is supported by research to improve fertility rates and can also provide you with key nutrients.)